Historical Apoplexy · State Legislative Adaptations · New Mexico

 energy research, and cybersecurity.
 Sandia employs

-approximately 15,000 people with an annual budget of
+approximately 15,000 people with FY 2025 spending of

-over $9 billion in annual federal investment in nuclear
+annual federal investment in nuclear weapons infrastructure

-weapons infrastructure on New Mexico soil;
+on New Mexico soil;

-(h) The Trinity test — the first nuclear detonation in human
+(h) The Trinity test, the first nuclear detonation in human

-history — occurred on July 16, 1945, at White Sands Missile
+history, occurred on July 16, 1945, at White Sands Missile

 Range in the Jornada del Muerto basin of southern New Mexico.

-Communities downwind of the test site — the Tularosa Basin
+Communities downwind of the test site, the Tularosa Basin

 Downwinders, many of them Hispanic families who had lived in

-the region for generations — were exposed to radioactive
+the region for generations, were exposed to radioactive

 fallout.
 For eighty (80) years, these families experienced